 Our paper contributes to the emerging view that in developing countries, too high a level of electoral competition creates perverse incentives, not only in the selection of worse politicians (Aidt et al. (2013)) but also in creating worse incentives while in office.
 Chatterjee (2018) uses the case study of electricity provision in India (West Bengal) to show that too high a level of party political competition led to a failure of an important reform.
-Gottlieb and Kosec (2019) use four decades of data from 164 countries to see how
+Gottlieb and Kosec (2019) use four decades of data from 164 countries to see how competitive elections affect policy making and public services provision.
+They find that while in mature democracies, highly contested races lead to more responsive governments, in young democracies such as Mali, Pakistan and Guatemala, governments become less effective when elections are cut throat.
+Heggedal et al. (2018) study the effects of wages and uncertainty on rent seeking in a lab experiment, and show that higher uncertainty or lower wages lead to higher rent seeking.
+In contrast, we focus specifically on the interaction of uncertainty and competition on rent seeking and our interest is on the perverse effects of high electoral competition in an environment of high uncertainty.
+Our results also highlight the need for enhancing the credibility of an audit process through strict enforcement of legal penalties on the corrupt, rather than relying on elections to provide discipline, as shown in

-3Ferraz and Finan (2011) find that corruption is lower in Brazilian municipalities when incumbents have re-election incentives (first term mayors) compared to when they do not (last term mayors).
+&lt;sup>7Ferraz and Finan (2011) find that corruption is lower in Brazilian municipalities when incumbents have re-election incentives (first term mayors) compared to when they do not (last term mayors).
 To support the mechanism by which incumbents respond to threat of electoral punishment, Ferraz and Finan (2008) provide evidence that incumbents exposed as corrupt were punished in the subsequent election especially in municipalities where media could help in publicising the audits.
 However they do not investigate the effects of competition explicitly.

-4Banerjee and Pande (2009) is a similar setting to ours but they do not focus on the role of uncertainty as a mediating influence on the relationship between competition and corruption and do not find higher corruption with higher ethnic fragmentation.
+&lt;sup>8Banerjee and Pande (2009) is a similar setting to ours but they do not focus on the role of uncertainty as a mediating influence on the relationship between competition and corruption and do not find higher corruption with higher ethnic fragmentation.